moosylog/exchange_collectors/README.md

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.

-To explore some of the APIs from Google Sheets, you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex)
+To explore some of the APIs from Google Sheets, you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex).
+It will show the command and return the raw data.

 # Available